juspay/airborne/react-plugin/CONTRIBUTING.md

 If you want to use Android Studio or XCode to edit the native code, you can open the `example/android` or `example/ios` directories respectively in those editors.
 Make sure that you did `pod install` in the example/ios folder.
 To edit the Objective-C or Swift files, open `example/ios/AirborneExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > AirborneReact`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-airborne` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `airborne-react-native` under `Android`.

 You can use various commands from the root directory to work with the project.